hogihung/blocipedia/README.md

 == README

-This is the README file for the Blocipedia application, my first Bloc project assignment.
+This is the README file for the Blocipedia application, a [Bloc.io](http://www.bloc.io) Saas Wiki Collaboration Tool project assignment.
+The application supports three types of users: visitor, member and premium member.
+A member can upgrade their account to be a premium member using the in app upgrade feature.
+The upgrade feature uses [Stripe](http://www.stripe.com) to handle the one time credit card charge.

 The application has the following requirements: